Fit data to a simultaneous spatial autoregressive (SAR) model, or use the SAR model as the prior model for a parameter vector in a hierarchical model.

 keep_all

-If keep_all = TRUE then samples for all parameters in the Stan model will be kept; this is necessary if you want to do model comparison with Bayes factors and the bridgesampling package.
+If keep_all = TRUE then samples for all parameters in the Stan model will be kept; this is necessary if you want to do model comparison with Bayes factors using the bridgesampling package.

 pars